Multi-Scale Frequency-Enhanced Deep D-bar Method for Electrical Impedance Tomography: Ablation Study

-The ablation study is aimed to evaluate the numerical performance gain brought by introducing the multi-scale structure.
-Here, the multi-scale structure means that the frequency-enhancing U-net predicts a sequence of high-contrast D-bar images for different truncation radii, while the U-net with the single-scale structure only predicts one high-contrast D-bar image for a fixed truncation radius in the non-linear scattering domain.
-The whole experiment is conducted on the ACT4 dataset with three simulated noise levels $\delta = 0\%, 0.1\%, 0.75\%$, we consider the truncation radii $R^{\delta} = 4, 5, 6$ for each noise level, respectively.
-It can be seen from Table \ref{abla_quan_1} that the proposed method for various measurement noise levels has uniformly lower reconstruction errors compared to the single-scale structure, which demonstrates the effectiveness of the introduced multi-scale structure for predicting frequency-enhanced D-bar sequences.
+This study aims to evaluate the numerical performance gain by introducing the multi-scale structure.
+Here, the multi-scale structure means that the frequency-enhancement U-Net predicts a sequence of high-contrast D-bar images $ \{\sigma_{r_i}(z)\}_{i = 1}^{I}$ for different truncation radii $ \{r_i\}_{i = 1}^{I}$.
+In contrast, the frequency-enhancement U-Net with the single-scale structure only predicts one high-contrast D-bar image $\sigma_{r_1}(z)$ for a fixed truncation radius $r_1$.

+The whole experiment is conducted on the ACT4 dataset with three simulated noise levels $\delta = 0\%, 0.1\%, 0.75\%$.
+Here, we choose $ r_1, r_2, r_3 = 8, 7, 6$ for the multi-scale structure, while $ r_1 = 7 $ for the single-scale structure.
+It can be seen from Table~\ref{abla_quan_1} that the multi-scale structure for different measurement noise levels has uniformly lower reconstruction errors compared to the single-scale structure, which demonstrates the effectiveness of the introduced multi-scale structure in the cascaded learning framework.